These famous introverted leaders are living proof that introversion is a great power if used properly. What is their secret?

 But this could not be further from the truth as introverts have qualities that are often overlooked.
-They are great listeners, they love order and highly appreciate a careful planning.
-Introverts are also independent and constant in actions and feelings.
+They are great listeners, they love order and highly appreciate careful planning.
+Introverts are also independent and constant in their actions and feelings.

 What Makes Introverted Leaders Successful?

 Introverts prefer to work on their own rather than in a team, but that is not because they do not like people.
 It is simply because they feel more inspired and become more productive when there are no people around.